 All of the following tasks we discuss assume you have configured your system this way.

 The preceding diagram shows:

-The Magento application and Elasticsearch are installed on different hosts.
+The Commerce application and the search engine are installed on different hosts.

 Running on separate hosts requires proxying to work.
-(Clustering Elasticsearch is beyond the scope of this guide but you can find more information in the Elasticsearch clustering documentation.)
+(Clustering the search engine is beyond the scope of this guide, but you can find more information in the Elasticsearch clustering documentation.)

 Each host has its own web server; the web servers do not have to be the same.

-For example, the Magento application can run Apache and Elasticsearch can run nginx.
+For example, the Commerce application can run Apache and the search engine can run nginx.

 Both web servers use Transport Layer Security (TLS).